wdi-sf-july/js_control_flow/lab.md

 and output the pluralized form of the word like "5 cats" or "1 dog"..

 ##tempConvert.js
-Convert a temperature from F to C.
+Convert a temperature from C to F.

 Convert it to fahrenheit and output "NN°C is NN°F".